 Here are ways to help:

-Checklists (whether with words or pictures if not a reader)
+Checklists (whether in words or pictures if not a reader)

 The steps necessary for completing a task often aren’t apparent to kids with executive dysfunction, and defining them ahead of time makes a task less daunting and more achievable.
 With a checklist, your daughter can focus her mental energy on the task at hand.
 You can create checklists for nearly anything, including her morning routine and tasks to do the night before, so she leaves for school on time in the morning.